WebGL 02: "Movement and Color"

 }

-Uniform Values (per-shape parameters)
+Uniform values (per-shape parameters)

-So fragment shader inputs can be used for the "color" part of "movement and color", but what of the movement?
+So fragment shader inputs can be used for the "color" part of "movement and color", but what of movement?
 In order to move around shapes using only what I covered in the last tutorial, you'd have to upload a new vertex buffer every frame containing new clip space vertices.
 For a triangle with only 3 vertices that's not awful, but imagine doing that for a 3D player model with thousands of vertices!

 This is where another shader input called a uniform value comes into play.
 Uniforms are also inputs, but are the same for every vertex and fragment in a draw call.
 They can be set by an application developer, and remain the same for all draw calls until they are set with a new value.